vinayux8055/vinayux8055/README.md

 </tr>
 </table>

-> 💡 Replace each `your-repository` link and add live demo URLs as you push these projects to GitHub.
+> 💡 Replace each `vinayux8055` link and add live demo URLs as you push these projects to GitHub.

 ---